kecks2010/serenity-testautomation/Readme.md

     mvn clean verify

 Maven starts the test automation headless and parallel with the Chrome browser on the default environment.

-To start the test automation for all tests with tag "test" with firefox on dev environment, you need the following Maven command:
+To start the test automation for all test cases with tag "test" with firefox on dev environment, you need the following Maven command:

     mvn clean verify -Pdev -Denvironment=firefox -Dgroups="test"

 The result of the test run, you find the report under:

-    target/cucumber-reports/Cucumber.html
+    target/site/serenity/index.html

+To start only test cases with a specific tag and exclude test cases with another specific tag, you need the following Maven command:

+    mvn clean verify -Denvironment=firefox -Pdev -DexcludedGroups="Smoke" -Dgroups="Debug"